-A single, effective dose of buprenorphine, as found in Suboxone, can last between 24-60 hours, with an average of around three days.
-Most doctors and addiction specialists direct patients to take the drug once daily.
+How long does Suboxone block opiates?
+A single dose can last between 24-60 hours, with an average of around three days.
+Most medical professionals direct patients to take the drug once daily.
 A person’s individual factors, such as weight and metabolism, can prolong or shorten the action of Suboxone.

 Suboxone includes buprenorphine and naloxone, which are both opioid drugs.
-Buprenorphine is a partial opioid agonist, meaning that it attaches to receptors in the brain that opioids do, only it does not activate them to the full extent of say, heroin.
+Buprenorphine is a partial opioid agonist, meaning that it attaches to the same receptors in the brain as opioids.
+However, it does not activate them to the full extent of say, heroin.
 Naloxone is a full agonist and is included as an abuse-deterrent measure because it works by actively reversing the effects of other opioids.

-Treatment for opioid addiction often includes the use of medications like Suboxone, as it can reduce symptoms of withdrawal and promote abstinence from opioid use.
+Opioid addiction treatment often includes the use of medications like Suboxone.
+It can reduce symptoms of withdrawal and promote abstinence from opioid use.
 While Suboxone mimics some opioid-like effects, it simultaneously diminishes the brain’s need for a true opioid drug.

 About Opioid Abuse and Addiction